-On return, I discovered out best family news is the fact that our oldest son Ted is still alive, after an airplane hijack in Ethiopia.
-As I write, there is no news of why two young men were armed or why, and they’re too dead to tell tales.
-Ted’s been working with CDC in Addis Ababa from Atlanta, in a place where over 30% of women are HIV positive and are passing disease to their babies for lack of medicines.
+On return from bella Italia on a painting trip, I discovered out best family news is the fact that our eldest son Ted is still alive, after an airplane hijack in Ethiopia.
+We have no news of why two young men were armed, and they’re too dead to tell tales.
+Ted’s been working with CDC in Addis Ababa, a place where over 30% of women are HIV positive, passing disease to their babies for lack of medicines.
 The male populace is less infected, underscoring again how much easier women contract the disease.
 No kids have shoes, beggars abound, there are no paved roads, and Ted’s Addis Ababa hotel costs nightly more than a worker’s annual average wages.
 After the hijack, Mike called Ted from Vienna on the hotel phone, since his cell phone wouldn’t work: the short call cost $15 a minute, nearly $200.
 The Ethiopian government holds the phone monopoly.
 (I never forget the fact that as of today, half the world will never be able to make a telephone call.)
-A man ran up the aisle with a knife and a grenade, dashing into the pilot’s cabin.
+A passenger ran up the aisle with a knife and a grenade, dashing into the pilot’s cabin.
 Then another stood and shouted.
 A third man leapt up and shot the second man, then ran up and stood by the pilots’ door until the first hijacker stuck his head out to see what was happening, and was shot in the head.
 No one knew that the grenade was a fake.
 No one knew that the third man was an air marshall.

-One passenger was 12, who with her 8 year old sister was brought to see the land of her ancestors.
-The cockpit hijacker fell onto her when he was shot and pistol whipped so that he’d drop sooner.
-She and her mother, who sat beside Ted, were hysterical, but Ted didn’t realize at first they were related.
-The man behind Ted was throwing up.
-Ted didn’t know if the marshal was a regular passenger or a terrorist, and had thrown down his food tray, unhooked his seat belt and stood when the first guy was shot.
+One passenger, 12 years old, with her 8 year old sister was brought to see the land of her ancestors.
+The cockpit hijacker fell atop her when he was shot and pistol whipped so that he’d drop sooner.
+She and her mother, who sat beside Ted, were hysterical, but Ted didn’t realize at first they were related family.
+A man behind Ted was throwing up.
+Ted didn’t know if the marshal was a regular passenger or a terrorist, and had thrown down his food tray, unhooked his seat belt and stood as the first guy was shot.
 (He didn’t realize it at the time; someone told him later.)
 The first bullet landed in the thigh of one of the stewards after killing the hijacker.
 Since Ted carries a first aid kit from CDC, he had bandages in the overhead.
 All commands were in the native language, as were prayers and exclamations.
 It’s a Christian country by law.
-The air marshals are trained by the US, incidentally, travel on all flights, and did so before Sept.
+Air marshals, trained by the US, travel on all flights, and did so before Sept.
 11. Both hijackers lay where they fell, eyes staring, ‘til the flight landed far from the terminal and was surrounded by armed soldiers.
 Passengers were strip searched to ensure there were no other troublemakers, then debriefed before departure.
 The bag checkers may have been busy watching the World Cup.

-This is World Cup time, and worldwide, kids are skipping school, workplaces have TV screens in every room, and productivity is minimal.
+This is World Cup time, and worldwide, kids are skipping school, workplaces add TV screens to every room, and productivity is minimal.
 Employers lose billions every four years.
 The Ethiopian kids, learning Ted was American, murmured, “Ah, Ameh-dee-ca, good team, good team!” after the US beat Portugal.
 (Then they asked for pens or money.)
 The Irish are beside themselves with their start, and Moscow reacted over a loss by taking lessons from Detroit and burning down their town.
-Horns blasted and samba lines curled through London after Brazil’s final triumph, but the letdown here will be gradual, with Wimbledon to distract us.
+Horns blasted and samba lines curled through London after Brazil’s final triumph; the letdown here will be gradual, with Wimbledon to distract us.

-The doc was from Buffalo NY originally, and her hubby is a PhD in economics from Nebraska who became involved with Rotary, their sponsor.
+The doc, from Buffalo NY originally, and her hubby, is a PhD in economics from Nebraska, became involved with Rotary, their sponsor.
 They were sent from Bangladesh, land of the Bengali speakers, because of the India-Pakistan war.
 They have children in the states.
-She works up a remote river on a barge, taught her staff to take blood pressures and do physicals, which was a novelty there, and has raised millions to increase the non-existent supplies and training she encountered.
+She worked on a remote river barge, taught her staff to take blood pressures and do physicals, a novelty there, and raised millions to increase the non-existent supplies and training she encountered.
 No patients had ever seen lights to look inside ears.
 She became “the American who touches” which goes against Moslem traditions.
 Even men come to see her, in the daily queues of 60 or 70 patients.
 (Mike immediately figured out how many minutes each that might be in a ten hour day.)
-Her husband goes around teaching, working on problems in economics, and helps her.
-Most travel is done on the rivers, since roads are primitive, but then, there are the floods….
+Her husband travels teaching, working on problems in economics, and helping her.
+Most travel is on the rivers, since roads are primitive, but then, there are the floods….

 I attended an interesting party at the Chelsea Physic Garden, a breast cancer benefit.
 The champagne was adequate to float the Queen Mary, and I did my best to deplete it.
-Long gardens are filled with plants with medicinal use, including poisons, arranged in manicured rows in the lawns, with glass houses behind one area.
+Long rows of plants for medicinal use, including poisons, are arranged in manicured plots in the lawns, with glass houses behind one area.
 In 1673 the Society of Apothecaries founded this garden on 3.5 acres; Physic is the old name for healing arts.
 There’s the oldest rock garden in Europe from 1773—when the garden was already a century old.
-It’s next to theexcellent National Army Museum..
+It’s next to the excellent National Army Museum..

 Mike was in Vienna and Rich’s Noelle was in Paris, so Rich and I went together.
 To enter the grounds, we passed through handbag searches and metal detectors.
 A helicopter hovered overhead.
 When I got home, the evening news showed the reviewing stand gent accompanying an African potentate in white tribal robes was Tony Blair.
 He’s quite furious with the press these days, since there’s been a lot of sniping.

-We walked home from Horseguards beneath vertical white Jubilee banners with red and blue stripes decking the tall posts.
+We walked home from Horseguards beneath vertical white Jubilee banners whose red and blue stripes decorated tall posts.
 Many shop windows are decorated, with pictures of the queen, or crowns, or red, white and blue bunting.
 Club and organization flags flew from many buildings.
 Because of England’s success in the World Cup, there are also hundreds of small white flags of England, with the red cross of St. George, atop car antennas and buildings.
 There is great smugness that France “are” vanquished, dismissed in disgrace, and Argentina as well.
 Lordly champions have withered to dust.
-(If Mick Jagger got named a knight after all his shenanegans, David Beckham could run for king.)
+(If Mick Jagger got named a knight after all his shenanegans, David Beckham could surely run for king!)

 We walked past exquisite men’s shops toward trendy Bond St. and stopped at the Royal Academy summer show, closed for a private opening.
 A crowd milled outside Sotheby’s, in pricey clothes like those we’d just admired in nearby Ferragamo or Prada windows.
 There was music, and smokers puffing away while waving wine glasses.
 A white gloved gent held the door of the cab he’d flagged for some ladies.
-A few feet away, Rolls Royces and Bentleys had chauffeurs leaning against the boots.
+A few feet away, Rolls Royces' and Bentleys' chauffeurs leaned against the boots.
 I felt quite unconnected and continued walking home.